Outsourcing Waste Management? 7 Important Qualities to Look for in an Onsite Partner

 Your onsite waste partner should manage the entire hazardous waste life cycle, from waste generation, to handling, to transportation, to disposal.
 Using EPA's cradle-to-grave hazardous waste management system shows that they have an understanding of the process and they are not just targeting your business for the end product.
 Devising an effective commercial waste management program is all about problem solving.
 Make sure your waste partner focuses on waste minimization, which means fixing the waste process to generate less waste.
 This will save your company money by spending less on waste disposal.

 While this is not an absolute requirement, it is certainly helpful to partner with a company who has experience in your industry/niche.
 If you are a research laboratory, you want to partner with a firm that understands research labs and has experience in the setting to suit your needs.

-Finally, make sure the companies you are looking for to handle your waste management program provide references.
+Finally, make sure the companies you are looking for to handle your commercial waste management program provide references.
 A good partner will have good references from other facilities who highly recommend working with them.